Skomvær (barque): Operation

 Although steamships had already begun to dominate the shipping trade, Skomvær still did good business in the first few decades of the 20th century due to her high storage capacity and advanced construction.
 To stay profitable the ship took whatever jobs were available, carrying a variety of cargo over long distances.
 On 6 June 1908, the ship began one of many such voyages, departing from Newcastle, New South Wales, Australia with coal for delivery to Valparaíso in Chile.
 However, disaster struck on 3 July, when a strong gust of wind caused the ship to heel and the cargo to shift, resulting in her sailing with an unsafe angle of list.
 The crewmen were forced to cut down parts of the rig to keep the ship upright.
 The situation worsened as the winds picked up and more of the rig broke down, making maneuvering difficult.
 Though the ship sustained heavy damages, the crew trimmed some of the cargo and continued the journey.
 On 17 July the ship was offered assistance by the crew of the British steamship Frankby, but refused.
 Skomvær arrived in Valparaíso as a wreck on 25 August, where she was unloaded and underwent heavy repairs.
 The repairs were finally completed on 25 January 1909.

 The first captain of Skomvær was Hans Christian Rafn from Porsgrunn, whose son, Robert Rafn, married one of Jørgen Christian Knudsen's daughters.
 Hans Christian Rafn served as captain up until his death on 26 June 1899 in New York City.
 He was succeeded by Niels Eriksen from Fredrikstad from 1899 to 1919, who was himself replaced by Jørgens Sørensen Berg from Larvik who held the position for just a few months in 1919.
 Herman Johnsen from Høvåg took over the position from 1920 to 1921, and Mathias Andreas Mollø from Grimstad served as the ship's final captain from 1921 to 1924.

-In August 1915, Skomvær was sold to Ole Christian Axelsen, a wealthy businessman and member of the Order of St. Olav from the town of Bakke in Flekkefjord who briefly rechristened it as Yarkey Sabar.
+In August 1915, Skomvær was sold to Ole Christian Axelsen, a wealthy businessman and member of the Order of St. Olav from Bakke Municipality, north of the town of Flekkefjord who briefly rechristened it as Yarkey Sabar.
 He sold the ship under its original name in July 1917 to A/S Christianssand, who in 1923 sold her to A/S Norsk Rutefart, both companies managed by Sven Olaus Stray of Kristiansand.
 On 9 November 1922, Skomvær was laid up near Kristiansand, never to see service again.
 By the time she was decommissioned, the ship had transported many types of goods all across the world, including grain from Australia, coal from England, lumber from Sweden, saltpeter from Chile, cognac from Marseille, and break bulk cargo from Spain.
 She had also made a total of 31 trips on the turbulent seas around Cape Horn.
 In February 1924, the ship was sold to Stavanger Ophugningskompani, a wrecking yard in Stavanger, dismantled her for scrap.